it-novum/vagrantboxes/openITCOCKPIT_V3/README.md

 So easy that everyone can use it: create your entire monitoring configuration with a few clicks due to our smart interface wirtten in PHP

 # Content of this Vagrant box
-This Vagrant box will install a the latest stable openITCOCKPIT version
+This Vagrant box will install the latest stable version of openITCOCKPIT.

 # User credentials
 * Web interface

 E-Mail: vagrant@example.org

 Password: vagrant123

 * MySQL

 Username: root

 Password: vagrant

 * SSH